SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 The version string consists of three numbers separated by a dot - `1.2.0`.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the __release__.
 Release deliveries contain the complete scope of functionality.
 It is possible to change the software component version bundle in a new release.
 - The second number denotes the __support package stack level__.
 A support package stack consists of support package deliveries of the contained software component versions.
-It is not possible to change the software component version bundle in such a delivery.
 - The third number denotes the __patch level__.
 A Patch delivery contains patch deliveries of the contained software component versions.

 ### Software Component Version